felixduvallet/grasp-synergy/README.md

 The synergy node enables you to load a grasp synergy space, create subscribers for the synergy space, and publish desired joint state messages to control the hand.
+It creates one top-level subscriber for fully-specified coefficient vector and many per-component subscribers for each component (each for a single value).

 Each time the node receives a new low-dimensional (synergy-space) point, it computes the hand configuration and publishes a message with the desired joint